cdown/chrisdown.name/_posts/2020-01-13-1195725856-and-friends-the-origins-of-mysterious-numbers.md

 #define RPC_FRAGMENT_SIZE_MASK   (~RPC_LAST_STREAM_FRAGMENT)
 {% endhighlight %}

-Okay, so we will only keep the first 31 bits and zero out the rest, since `~` is bitwise `NOT`.
+Okay, so we will only keep the first 31 bits and zero out the high bit, since `~` is bitwise `NOT`.

 That means that these numbers come from the first four bytes of the fragment, omitting the final highest bit, which is reserved to record whether the